-¨If you´d have been born in a family of the market, would you be doing what you´re doing now?¨ Eighteen European and Northern American heads shake firmly. ¨How come?¨ Well, probably we wouldn´t even understand the concept ¨foreign country¨.
-And even if we would, we probably couldn´t be less interested because you don´t need ¨foreign country¨ to survive.
+"If you´d have been born in a family of the market, would you be doing what you´re doing now?"
+Eighteen European and Northern American heads shake firmly.
+"How come?"
+Well, probably it would be hard to understand the concept "foreign country" (and the posibily to go there).
+And even if we would, we probably couldn´t be less interested because you don´t need "foreign country" to survive.

 And that is the most important daily activity here: to survive.

 And there we are: eighteen gringos and gringas from the Rich World, each of us with a (pre-)academic education, with enough money to fly to the other side of the world and stay there for at least three months, and every day more aware of what we´re going to encounter when we´re going to work with the children and families of the markets of El Camal and San Roque, two of the worst neighbourhoods of Quito.

 Children of parents who often can´t read or write, who sometimes live with up to ten other people (and pets) on fifteen meters square, who often can´t develop normally physically or mentally due to neglect and malnutrition, who are regularly faced with violence and abuse, and who grow up at the markets just like their parents and their parent´s parents did.
-Not ¨the market¨ as we know it, but a musty hall lit by low energy lamps and the streets surrounding it, where all kinds of liquid and less liquid substances blend together on the ground, where living and dead animals are sold and stroll around and where the vapour in certain parts make you long for a ¨normal¨ cloud of sooth from an accelerating bus.
-Where everybody made his own construction for their supply of gas, water and electicity, and where even to Quito standards the situation is ¨really dangerous¨.
+Not "the market" as we know it, but a musty hall lit by low energy lamps and the streets surrounding it, where all kinds of liquid and less liquid substances blend together on the ground, where living and dead animals are sold and stroll around and where the vapour in certain parts make you long for a "normal" cloud of sooth from an accelerating bus.
+Where everybody made his own construction for their supply of gas, water and electicity, and where even to Quito standards the situation is "dangerous".

 That´s where the children hang out all day: peeling beans, running after their brothers and sisters, and selling all kinds of things: from vegetables and fruits to underwear and drugs.
 And we´re going to work with these children and their families, equal as we are for the law.
 Right.

-Most children are born because their mothers just give birth to a child once in a while. ¨There´ve been attempts to open centres for sexual education near secondary schools.
-But there´ve been so many protests against it, that they´ve been closed.
-Ecuador is very catholic, you know.¨ Even on the market you find a glass bell on every corner, with an sculpture of a saint and neon lights that would make you think of a fair if the setting wouldn´t be as desolate as it is.
-Eventhough CENIT´s basis is the catholic belief too, there are classes of sexual education for the boys and girls who are enrolled in the programs.
-Last year ¨only¨ two students (15 to 18 years old) quit school because they were pregnant.
+Most children are born because their mothers just give birth to a child once in a while.
+"There´ve been attempts to open centres for sexual education near secondary schools.
+But in a lot of cases there´ve been so many protests against it, that they´ve been closed.
+Ecuador is very catholic, you know."
+Even on the market you find a glass bell on every corner, with an sculpture of a saint and neon lights that would make you think of a fair if the setting wouldn´t be as desolate as it is.
+And where the church did participate in sexual education, obviously the information and message shared weren´t quite what the government had in mind.
+So now only governmental organizations are allowed to give sexual education."
+Eventhough CENIT´s basis is the catholic belief too, the aim is to give "real" sexual education for the boys and girls who are enrolled in the programs.
+Last year "only" two students (15 to 18 years old) quit school because they were pregnant.
 In the computer class there are two mums this year.